Updates to the Seniors Co-Payment Program

 Who can qualify

 You will qualify for the Ontario Drug Benefit (ODB) program when you turn 65 years old.
-Some of you will qualify before you reach that age because you’re:
+You will qualify before you reach that age because you’re:

-For seniors (people age 65 and older), we will send you a letter about three months before your 65th birthday to let you know you will automatically join the Ontario Drug Benefit program on the first day of the month after you turn 65 years old.
+For seniors (people 65 years and older), we will send you a letter about 3 months before your 65th birthday to let you know you will automatically join the Ontario Drug Benefit program on the first day of the month after you turn 65 years old.

 What’s covered